Dental Historian is the journal of the Lindsay Society the History of Dentistry.

 Its contents are wide-ranging, to be of interest both to researchers and general readers.

 It includes results of recent research, memories of the profession and other relevant information.

 The journal is usually published twice-yearly and is indexed on Medline.
 It is free to members.
-Some recent issues are online.

 Submission of an article

 Anyone with the results of historical research or a relevant story to tell is welcome to submit a paper for publication.

 If you would like to do this please send it as an email attachment to

 Purchase an issue

 Dental Historian is sent free to members of the Lindsay Society.